By Cheri March

 4. A new vintage category celebrates the ride’s history

-While the Tour of the Unknown Coast is officially celebrating its 39th year, the first ride happened 40 years ago when a group of hardcore Humboldt County cyclists mapped out and completed the course for training.
+The Tour of the Unknown Coast was born in 1977 when a group of hardcore Humboldt County cyclists mapped out and completed the course for training.
 They had so much fun they decided to put it on as an official tour the next year.